Hostile Takeover

 From their perspective, it must’ve been a quick death.
 One drone was beheaded, and the other got a blade through the chest, dragged upward to bisect the head.

-“Thus, disassembly would never be impeded by logistical constraints.”
 J made it sound like some sort of genius design from the company.
 It didn’t feel like that.
-One of that thing’s many tortures.
+Just another one of that thing’s many tortures.

-Body empty, V reached for the head to drain it of its oil.
-Then a bullet put a hole in her wrist.
-She turned – saw the other drone she shot.
-It hadn’t gotten up – not with a hole that massive in its chest – but lying on the platform, in a pool of its own oil, it’d managed to point the little pistol and aim one last shot at V.
+Thump-thump.
+She turned — oh, the other drone she shot.
+It hadn’t gotten up — not with a hole that big in its chest — but lying on the platform, its own oil pooled around it, the thing managed to point the little pistol and aim one last shot at V.

 J had spent several training drills making sure both of them could ‘execute the active regeneration function’ — i.e., heal their freakish bodies.
 V’s wrist reset back to the specification in her memory banks.
 She transformed it and it worked.